Mexico urges end to harassment of health workers in pandemic

 “It’s even more outrageous when it concerns the health professionals that we all depend on in this moment, because they are on the front lines facing this epidemic,” López-Gatell said.
 “The declaration is of indignation and a demand that this not occur because it is completely punishable, sanctionable and won’t be allowed.”

-Mexico has more than 2,400 confirmed COVID-19 infections and 125 deaths.
+Mexico has nearly 2,800 confirmed COVID-19 infections and 141 deaths.
 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

 Authorities were moved to speak out publicly because the incidents have continued spreading.
 Harassment of medical personnel in the western city of Guadalajara became a daily occurrence in recent weeks.